barryclark/jekyll-now/_foodposts/2019-06-11-Raw-Banana.md

 title: Raw-Banana-Stir-Fry
 crosspost_to_medium: false
 ---
-### Helloooo to all the crazy foodies out there!!!
+### Helloooo Again Foodies!!!
+Don't be disheartened by the title, I promise its worth it.

 If you are a foodie like me, trying out various dishes and recepies, plus a "vegetarian" you know that Raw banana is a mild replacement for potatoes.So today's dish is [Raw-Banana-Stir-Fry](https://www.vegrecipesofindia.com/raw-banana-stir-fry-recipe/).